grippy/node-multivariate/README.md

 	git submodule init
 	git submodule update

-The only submodule used is the redis-node (https://github.com/bnoguchi/redis-node).
+The only submodule used is redis-node (https://github.com/bnoguchi/redis-node).

 # Testing Types